vhumpa/dogtail/README.md

 Also returned couple of modules we thought were of no use (tc, wrapped) but were proved otherwise to keep 1.0 fully compatible with 0.x.

+### dogtail 1.0.2

+Cummulated two updates - bugfixes - and releasing as minor release.
+Update for sniff: Switched using XPM icons to PNG as the most recent gdk pixbug no longer supports them (fixes no icons in most recent system) - thanks to Jiri Prajzner Using specific configuration for the debug logger to prevent duplicit logging - MR#39 - thanks to Jiri Kortus

 ## How does it work in brief?

 The core functionality relies on the Screen Cast and Remote Desktop API, enabling us to "connect" to either a specific window or the entire screen to simulate user input actions like key presses, typing, and—most importantly—mouse actions on specific coordinates.
 Ponytail uses the window list from `org.gnome.Shell.Introspect` to identify windows.
 Dogtail then ensures the correct window is connected via the Remote Desktop API, allowing input actions to be accurately executed within it.